Xon/XenForo2-WarningImprovements/upload/src/addons/SV/WarningImprovements/_no_upload/README.md

   - Send warning conversations by default
   - Allow invite into warning conversations by default
 - Option to require a note when entering a warning
- - and enforce a minimum length
+  - And enforce a minimum length
 - Ability to see warning actions applied to an account from the front-end
   - users may see warning actions against their account
   - automatically roll-up identical warning actions to show the latest expiry